 Remember the first point above – that we don’t know all of the details and probably never will.
-The truth is that we don’t have to pass any judgement at all, good or bad, on most situations.
+The truth is that we don’t have to pass any judgment at all, good or bad, on most situations.

 People are usually looking for fuel to add to their gossip fire.
 When we don’t join in, and especially when we change the topic altogether, their fire quickly dwindles.

 You already have a name in mind, don’t you?
 Some people don’t seem capable of talking about anything else.
 Avoid them whenever possible.

-It’s hard to stop gossiping about our coworker’s marriage if we’re constantly scrolling past photos of them with their spouse, or rolling our eyes at their lovey dovey posts.
+It’s hard to stop gossiping about our coworker’s marriage if we’re constantly scrolling past photos of them with their spouse or rolling our eyes at their lovey dovey posts.
 Unfollow or unfriend them, or even decrease social media usage altogether (and gain an extra 14 hours a week)!

 I know, I know, sometimes someone wrongs you and you just need to talk through it with a friend.
 So choose one friend, talk about it, and make a conscious effort not to come back to that same conversation again, except possibly with a therapist.

 This is easier said than done, I know.
-But the next time you find yourself gossiping, or even thinking about gossip, decide to think about something else, and do it.
+But the next time you find yourself gossiping or even thinking about gossip, decide to think about something else and do it.
 Have a topic ready to roll if necessary!

 It’s in everyone’s best interest to stop gossiping.
 And you can do it by avoiding judgement, changing the subject, avoiding triggers, and shifting your thoughts after a limited venting session.